 It costs US$50 for a double-entry, 30-day tourist visa (US$20 for residents of Afghanistan, Bangladesh, Bhutan, India, Nepal, and Pakistan).
 Two-day transit visas are free and only necessary if you plan to leave the airport.
 There is also no charge for tourist visas for children under the age of 12.

 It’s possible to check the status of an ETA online.
 Once approved, print out a copy of the ETA approval notice to show immigration officials on arrival in Sri Lanka.
 For an ETA to be valid, you must arrive in Sri Lanka within three months from the date of issue.

 ETAs can also be applied for through travel agents and in person at Sri Lankan embassies or consulates ahead of a trip.
 Embassies can offer longer visas, such as those granting entry for 90 days.

-In addition to an ETA, visitors to Sri Lanka need to make sure they have a passport valid for at least six months from the date of arrival, a confirmed return ticket, and sufficient funds to meet the expenses during the stay.
+In addition to an ETA, visitors to Sri Lanka need to make sure they have a passport valid for at least six months from the date of arrival, a confirmed return ticket and sufficient funds to meet their expenses during the stay.

 Can I apply for a tourist visa on arrival in Sri Lanka?

 A limited facility runs at Bandaranaike International Airport (Sri Lanka’s main international airport), offering ETAs on arrival.
 These visas cost more than those obtained before travel (US$60; or US$25 for residents of Afghanistan, Bangladesh, Bhutan, India, Nepal, and Pakistan).
 It’s also worth noting if your visa application is unsuccessful for any reason, you will be returned to your original destination.